 Ciudad Amurallada (historic center): Staying in the colonial old town may be the easiest choice for solo travelers, since you are close to many sights, restaurants, cafes and bars.
 It can get loud at night, though, since there are a lot of parties.
 (You may consider joining them rather than trying to sleep, especially if they are on the rooftop of a beautiful colonial building.)

-Getsemaní: This bohemian neighborhood just outside the walls of the Old Town is full of interesting graffiti art, live music, and affordable accommodation options.
-It has become a backpacker favorite in the recent years.
+Getsemaní: This bohemian neighborhood just outside the walls of the Old Town is full of live music, and diverse accommodation options.
+While it used to be a backpacker favorite with a focus on cheap hostels, it now features also quite a lot of upscale hotels.

 El Laguito: El Laguito may be your choice if you want to stay close to the beach but prefer a more relaxed and quiet vibe than the one you can find in popular Bocagrande.